hugorbarbosa/cpp-project-template/README.md

 List of tasks to be done in the future:

-- Get git hash and branch from CMake to be used from C++ code.
 - Code quality tools:
     - Add address, leak, memory, thread and undefined behavior sanitizers.
     - Add cppcheck tool for code static analysis.